-- authorized devices presenting authorized interface protocols as defined in the PP-Module for Keyboard/Mouse Devices. - authorized devices presenting authorized interface protocols as defined in the PP-Module for User Authentication Devices, - authorized devices presenting authorized interface protocols as defined in the PP-Module for Video/Display Devices
+- authorized devices presenting authorized interface protocols as defined in the PP-Module for Keyboard/Mouse Devices. - authorized devices presenting authorized interface protocols as defined in the PP-Module for User Authentication Devices

 ] upon TOE power up and upon connection of a peripheral device to a powered-on TOE.